The Phase-Space Noncommutativity Effect on the Large and Small Wavefunction Components Approach at Dirac Equation: Conclusion

-\section{Conclusion}
+The Eq.(\ref{eq:34}) is a first order equation of 1/m, the nonrelativistic expansion of this equation allows to add potentials such the electrical potential, but also to find corrections terms if one realize the development in the second and third order of 1/m, precisely we predict that in the seconde order we find the Darwin interaction and Spin-Orbit coupling NC terms knowing that Darwin's NC term is interpreted as a correction of the potential energy due to the Zitterbewegung phenomenon (the tremor movement) \cite{key-32,key-33}, in the third order we find corrections of the kinetic energy and temporal dependence of the electric field NC terms.

+\section{{ {}Conclusion}}

-In conclusion, the nonrelativistic limit of the Dirac equation with electromagnetic potential has been studied in non-commutative phase-space.
-Using the large and small wavefunction components approach. we find that the effect of the noncommutativity in phase on the nonrelativistic limit is vanished, but the effect of the noncommutativity in space appear widely and it is reduced in the $\Theta_{\theta}$.
-Under the condition that space-space and momentum-momentum are all commutative (namely, \textgreek{h}= 0, \textgreek{j}= 0) the results return to that of usual quantum mechanic.
+In conclusion the nonrelativistic limit of the Dirac equation with electromagnetic potential has been studied in noncommutative phase-space using the large and small wavefunction components approach.
+We find that the effect of the noncommutativity in phase on the nonrelativistic limit vanished, but the effect of the noncommutativity in space appeared widely and it reduced in the $\varTheta_{\Theta}$ (at least to the order of approximation we have considered).
+Under the condition that space-space and momentum-momentum are all commutative (namely, $\overline{\Theta}$= 0, $\Theta$= 0) the results return to that of the usual quantum mechanics.